 LORD OF THE FLIES is one of those iconic books that gets referenced all the time in our culture, but I’d never read it before.
-My daughter had to read it for school last year, and she had some anxiety about the content, so I read it first so she’d be ready for anything that might be difficult for her.
+My daughter had to read it for school last year, and she had some anxiety about the content.
+I decided to read it first so she’d be ready for anything that might be difficult for her.

-I read the book last year, in the fall as things were heating up before the presidential election here in the US.
-I actually wrote an initial review at that time, but because I kept pushing back the date for posting the review, I have updated the review and added some more stuff that I’ve thought about on reflection.
+I read the book last fall as things were heating up before the presidential election here in the US.
+At that time, I actually wrote an initial review.
+But because I kept pushing back the date for posting the review, I have updated the review and added some more stuff that I’ve thought about on reflection.